percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

 When this variable is set to ``yes``, it will enable debugging.

 .. variable:: evs.auto_evict

-   :version: Introduced in :rn:`5.6.21-25.8`
    :cli: Yes
    :conf: Yes
    :scope: Global
    :dyn: Yes
    :default: 0

 Number of entries allowed on delayed list until auto eviction takes place.
-Setting value to 0 disables auto eviction protocol on the node, though node response times will still be monitored.
+Setting value to ``0`` disables auto eviction protocol on the node, though node response times will still be monitored.
 EVS protocol version (:variable:`evs.version`) ``1`` is required to enable auto eviction.

 .. variable:: evs.causal_keepalive_period